Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 <Expandable alt_header="Compute Region">

-This region must match the location of your BigQuery dataset if you want to use BigQuery Dataframe, ensure the Colob runtime is also within the same region.
+This region must match the location of your BigQuery dataset if you want to use BigQuery Dataframe, ensure the Colab runtime is also within the same region.

 </Expandable>